HumabHatterZed/WhistleWindInscryptionMods/README.md

 * ⚖️ Balancing
   * Queen Nest ability no longer creates a Worker Bee when played
   * Made of Slime ability now gives created cards 1 Power, no longer affects cards with 1 Health
+  * Cursed ability no longer affects card with the Uncuttable trait or the Made of Stone ability
   * Changed Bloodbaths' stats and gave them the Spilled Blood stat icon
   * Cards created by the Roots ability now inherit the base card's sigils
   * Minions created by Gardener now inherit the dead card's sigils
   * Minions created by CENSORED now inherit the full Power of the killed card
-  * Bloodbath 1,2, and 3 now all the have Spilled Blood stat icon
+  * Bloodbath 1, 2, and 3 now all the have Spilled Blood stat icon
   * Buffed CENSORED's Health from 2 --> 3
   * Buffed Queen Bee's Health from 5 --> 6
   * Buffed Snow Queen's Health from 2 --> 3
   * Buffed Scarecrow Searching for Wisdom's Health from 2 --> 3
   * Buffed Luminous Bracelet's Health from 1 --> 2
+  * Buffed Opened Can of WellCheers's Health from 1 --> 2
   * Buffed Army in Black's Power from 2 --> 4
   * Buffed We Can Change Anything's stats from (0,1) --> (1,2)
   * Buffed Express Train to Hell's cost from FREE --> 6 Bones